kyrill99/crew-engineering-team/README.md

 `BuildCrew` reads this at runtime and constructs one CrewAI `Task` per module, performing a topological sort on `dependencies` so that each module's context tasks are ready before it runs.
 The Frontend and Test tasks receive every backend task as context, giving them full visibility of the implemented code.

-This means the crew adapts to whatever complexity the requirements demand — a 1-module system and a 10-module system run through exactly the same code path.
+This means the crew adapts to whatever complexity the requirements demand, a 1-module system and a 10-module system run through exactly the same code path.

 ---